abhinav7693ngh/Domes.js/README.md

 ## Singly Linked List

-You can simply create an object.
+You can simply create a Singly Linked List object.

 ```javascript
     const my_Singly_Linked_List = new SinglyLinkedList();